PSAM-5020-Tiago-Aragona/project/README.md

 ## Why?
 I live in an area that is predominantly Latina/o.
 I've seen police officers arrest Latino kids without much justification more than once.
 It’s a sad image — watching a young Latino kid in handcuffs.
 This project is a response to that reality.

+## Dataset Coding
+The dataset uses references in the names of the columns.
+This columns correspond to different questions in the survay and are specified in data/37692-0001-Codebook.pdf.
+Also, the answers are indexed.
+Let's say the question is: "Do you identify as latino/a?".
+The answers could be:

+- No -> Index: 1
+- Yes -> Index: 2
+- N/A -> Index: 3